introspeqt/introspeqt/docs/source/index.rst

 get a polite reply instead of honest feedback.
 Another option is to stand behind their back observing what they do with the tool.
-Even though that this method works, it adds pressure on the user and they don't feel comfortable with you standing so close as they feel like you are judgind them.
+Even though that this method works, it adds pressure on the user and they don't feel comfortable with you standing so close as they feel like you are judging them.

 `introspeqt` is an easy to use introspection tool that allows you to gather information about how users use your tool without the need to stand behind